 Elongation A50 mm -> 45 Min %

-Stainless Steel Grade 1.4301/304 also corresponds to the following designations but may not be a direct equivalent:
+Stainless Steel Grade 1.4404/316L also corresponds to the following designations but may not be a direct equivalent:

 -> Fittings & Flanges

-304 has good resistance to oxidation in intermittent service up to 870°C and in continuous service to 925°C. However, continuous use at 425-860°C is not recommended if corrosion resistance in water is required.
-In this instance 304L is recommended due to its resistance to carbide precipitation.
+316 has good resistance to oxidation in intermittent service to 870°C and in continuous service to 925°C. However, continuous use at 425-860°C is not recommended if corrosion resistance in water is required.
+In this instance 316L is recommended due to its resistance to carbide precipitation.

-Where high strength is required at temperatures above 500°C and up to 800°C, grade 304H is recommended.
-This material will retain aqueous corrosion resistance
+Where high strength is required at temperatures above 500°C, grade 316H is recommended.

 Fabrication of all stainless steels should be done only with tools dedicated to stainless steel materials.
 Tooling and work surfaces must be thoroughly cleaned before use.
 These precautions are necessary to avoid cross contamination of stainless steel by easily corroded metals that may discolour the surface of the fabricated product.

-304 has good machinability.
-Machining can be enhanced by using the following rules:
+316 stainless steel has good machinability.
+Machining can be enhanced using the following rules:

 Solution treatment or annealing can be done by rapid cooling after heating to 1010-1120°C.

-Fusion welding performance for type 304 stainless steel is excellent both with and without fillers.
-Recommended filler rods and electrodes for stainless steel 304 is grade 308 stainless steel.
-For 304L the recommended filler is 308L.
+Fusion welding performance for 316 stainless steel is excellent both with and without fillers.
+Recommended filler rods and electrodes for 316 and 316L are the same as the base metal, 316 and 316L respectively.
 Heavy welded sections may require post-weld annealing.
-This step is not required for 304L.
-Grade 321 may be used if post-weld heat treatment is not possible.
+Grade 316Ti may be used as an alternative to 316 in heavy section welds.